monitisexchange/Monitis-Linux-Scripts/M3v3/INSTALL.md

 M3 depends on the Monitis API Perl module

-### CPAN Installation

-Installing via CPAN is generic and should work on most GNU/Linux systems.

-There isn't much of a difference comparing to other perl modules:

- # cpan install MonitisMonitorManager

-This would install the two relevant Perl modules (Monitis Perl SDK and

-MonitisMonitorManager) but without the init.d script.

 ### RHEL 6.x / CentOS 6.x or any other recent RPM based distribution

 M3 uses a handful of differnt perl modules, you can either install them